Migrating from Office 365 to Google Workspace: Tips to Remember

-- Mobile-first platform for enhanced mobile usage and interoperability: G Suite is leaner than Office 365, and is built for enhanced mobility — it runs on a browser, requires no installation and is device agnostic.
+- Mobile-first platform for enhanced mobile usage and interoperability: Google Workspace is leaner than Office 365, and is built for enhanced mobility — it runs on a browser, requires no installation and is device agnostic.
 There is no compromise in the user experience when accessing it from either a desktop or mobile device.
 Additionally, it supports easy switching between personal and work accounts.
 All together making it a great fit if the majority of employees require extensive mobile usage.

 - Low cost, hands-free adoption: At the core of Google’s values is ease-of-use.
 The kind that is intuitive to the point of being simplistic, but without compromising on performance.
 Which is precisely why a search engine with only a text-box and a search button became the most widely-used one.
-G Suite stays true to that ethos by being easy enough for employees to use from the get-go with minimal IT Team hand-holding and training.
+Google Workspace stays true to that ethos by being easy enough for employees to use from the get-go with minimal IT Team hand-holding and training.
 This is beneficial for organizations of all sizes, from SMBs, educational institutions and non-profits with limited IT Admin resources to large global enterprises with support teams that are stretched thin.

 2) Lay the Groundwork